gryphonshafer/Quizzing-Rule-Book/content/material_and_questions.md

 The Question Type abbreviation is "MACVR"

 ##### Chapter (only)
-The question must contain a word or phrase that exists more than once in the material.
-The Question Type abbreviation is "CR"
+The question must contain a word or phrase that exists more than once in the material and only once in the chapter.s The Question Type abbreviation is "CR"

 ##### Multiple-Answer, Chapter (only)